Floof2133/TouchOS/README.md

 # 🖐️ TouchOS

-> *"I'm going to touch you"*
+> *"An OS For The Masses (if the masses use primarily touchscreen monitors, specifically the Acer T230H)"*

-Welcome to **TouchOS** - the operating system that finally answers the age-old question: "Am I gay?"
+Welcome to **TouchOS** - the operating system that finally answers the age-old question: "Can i finally use my stripped down Dell Inspiron 13 7370 Laptop motherboard that I have put inside of my Acer T230H touchsceen monitor?

-Yes.
+And the answer is a resounding maybe..
+I don't know

 ## Project Status: Bootloader My Beloved ❤️